 - prioritized deals

-These partners need help understanding the importance and functunality of the newest trends.
-Vendors and solution providers need to help partners realize how the chnnel is changing.
+These partners need help understanding the importance and functionality of the newest trends.
+Vendors and solution providers need to help partners realize how the channel is changing.

-Regardless of what the future has in store for the channel, businesses need to adapt to the changes that lie in their path.
+Regardless of what the future has in store for the channel, businesses need tothat lie in their path.